plus3it/tardigrade-ci/INTEGRATION_TESTING.md

 The `prereq` approach solves the problem where the top-level module has a count/for_each dependency on the supporting resources being created in the test.
 It creates two terraform state files, one for the prereq and one for the test config.
-The approach here is just a way of separating the supporting resources from the test module, but they are all in the same terraform state.

 To verify that a Terraform test will work, bring up the default AWS mock stack (`LocalStack`) first, then execute the test: